flink-extended/ai-flow/docs/content/user_guide/deployment.md

 Note:
 - You need to specify the database connection string
 - We start the notification service in the previous section so we set start_default_notification to false.
-And the notification_uri must match the notification service we started.
+And the notification_server_uri must match the notification service we started.
 - airflow_deploy_path in scheduler config must match the airflow_deploy_path when we start the airflow event-based scheduler.

 ### Start the aiflow server